Ayurveda, the science of life, offers a prescription for living a life in harmony.

 The antidote to rajas and tamas is the cultivation of sattva, or purity.
 Sattva is goodness manifesting as intelligence, virtue and joy.
 When the mind is in a sattvic state, it is at peace.

-In Ayurveda, Tulsi Occimum Sanctum is known as the “Queen of the Herbs” for its sattvic properties.
-Prashanti de Jagar, founder of Organic India, instructs that Tulsi can be easily grown indoors or out and that “even the ground beneath Tulsi is sacred.”
+In Ayurveda, Tulsi Occimum Sanctum is known as the 'Queen of the Herbs' for its sattvic properties.
+Prashanti de Jagar, the founder of Organic India, instructs that Tulsi can be easily grown indoors or out and that “even the ground beneath Tulsi is sacred.”